GCodeProjects/GCodeWorkShop/README.md

   operations directly in editor.
 You can select address (eg `X123.45`) before pressing `Ctrl+0` (`Ctrl+Double Click` will do the same), value will be entered in the calc.
-  After presing `Enter` (and if no error) result will be pasted in cursor position.
+  After pressing `Enter` (and if no error) result will be pasted in cursor position.
 Supported operators: `+` `-` `*` `/` `SIN(x)` `COS(x)` `TAN(x)`
   `SQRT(x)` `SQR(x)` `ABS(x)` `TRUNC(x)` `PI`